Dentures in Turkey

 What is the definition of partial dentures?

-Partial dentures are removable or fixed dental appliances that replace missing teeth by anchoring to remaining natural teeth or implants.
+They are removable or fixed dental appliances that replace missing teeth by anchoring to remaining natural teeth or implants.
 They fill in gaps, improve oral function, and enhance appearance.

-Why might someone need partial dentures?
+Why might someone need this treatment?

-Partial dentures typically consist of:
+They typically consist of:

 • A base made from acrylic or metal